Millionaire’s Shortbread Squares Recipe

 1. heat the oven to 180°C/ 160°C fan/gas 4.
 Lightly grease a 20 cm square baking tin and line cross-ways with 2 strips of baking paper so the ends overhang.
 This way it is super easy to lift the shortbread out of the baking tin after baking.

-2. For the shortbread base, put the butter, flour, sugar and vanilla extract in a bowl.
+2. For the shortbread base put the room temperature butter, flour, sugar and vanilla extract in a bowl.
 Press the cubes of butter into the dry ingredients until no crumbs are left and a dough with little spots of butter is formed.
-This dough does not need to be combined entirely or kneaded to much.
+This dough does not need to be combined entirely or kneaded too much.
 This way the end result will be nice and Brittle.
 Press the dough evenly into the baking tin.
 Chill the dough in the fridge for 30 minutes, then prick the base with a fork.
 Bake for 30 minutes or until pale golden brown.
 Set aside to cool.

 Tip: Sometimes the baking paper curls up after baking.
 When you want to pour your caramel and chocolate layers on top of the shortbread base it can cause some trouble.
 To prevent this you can tighten the baking paper around the edges with an elastic band or 4 sealing clips.